mukes137/mukes137/README.md

 - 👋 Hi, I’m Mukesh Awasthi.
 - 👀 I’m interested in Cloud Computing & DevOps Engineering.
 - 🌱 I’m currently learning AWS & Some DevOps tool.
-- 📫 You can reach me through my mail "awasthimukesh123@gmail.com".
+- 📫 You can contact me to "awasthimukesh123@gmail.com" for any query.

 <!---
 mukes137/mukes137 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.